Stephen-Gates/report-gallery/docs/questions.md

 1. [What processes do we perform?][inventory]
     1. Who are the stakeholders?
 1. [How are processes grouped?][factsheet-map-process]
-1. [Which processes are supported by applications?][landscape-application-process]
+1. [Which applications support processes?][landscape-application-process]
     1. What processes are impacted when an application fails?
     1. Which applications are business critical in performing a process?